 Is there a prize for winning?

 You mean like an electroplated Ferrari or a dice bag made out of unicorn leather?
-No. But even entering the contest means you have a cool game under your belt, and this impressive and honorable accomplishment grants you entry into the mysterious Circle of Power.
-We will try to run some of the games at Metatopia 2016.
+No. But even entering the contest means you have a cool game under your belt, and the impressive and honorable accomplishment of submitting grants you entry into the mysterious Circle of Power.
+We will try to run some of the games at Metatopia.

 Can you define "Freeform"?